jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

 Configuring `TextLocale` is simple, and the translation can be:

-1. **Static** - Add localization to a jig using a _unique identifier_ with translated text
+1. **Static** - Add localization to a jig using a *unique identifier* with translated text
-2. **Dynamic** - Add localization to a jig using _ICU Message definitions_
+2. **Dynamic** - Add localization to a jig using *ICU Message definitions*

 :::hint{type="info"}
 Adding dynamic values in localized jigs use **ICU message** definitions.
-Try it in the <a href="https://format-message.github.io/icu-message-format-for-translators/editor.html" target="_blank">Online ICU Message Editor </a> or see the <a href="https://unicode-org.github.io/icu/userguide/format_parse/messages/" target="_blank">ICU format messaging</a> documentation.
+Try it in the :Link[Online ICU Message Editor]{href="https://format-message.github.io/icu-message-format-for-translators/editor.html" newTab="true" hasDisabledNofollow="false"} or see the :Link[ICU format messaging]{href="https://unicode-org.github.io/icu/userguide/format_parse/messages/" newTab="true" hasDisabledNofollow="false"} documentation.
 :::

 ### Static values - In the jig